Updated: Feb 17, 2020

 Author: Tony Waldegrave

-Google AdWords is the most successful online advertising platform in the world and generates approximately 90% of Googles revenue.
-For the most part, AdWords advertising runs on a cost per click model where you pay a cost per click for the keywords you select to advertise against in Google search results.
+Google Ads (formerly known as AdWords) is the most successful online advertising platform in the world and generates approximately 90% of Googles revenue.
+For the most part, Google Ads advertising runs on a cost per click model where you pay a cost per click for the keywords you select to advertise against in Google search results.

 The cost per click varies by keyword depending on the level of competition and the ranking position of your ad.